qlik-oss/core-grpc-jdbc-connector/README.md

 [![CircleCI](https://circleci.com/gh/qlik-oss/core-grpc-jdbc-connector.svg?style=shield)](https://circleci.com/gh/qlik-oss/core-grpc-jdbc-connector)

+*As of 1 July 2020, Qlik Core is no longer available to new customers.
+No further maintenance will be done in this repository.*

 This connector exemplifies how a JDBC gRPC Connector can be written.
 It contains examples that includes a MySQL Database, a PostgreSQL Database, a QIX Engine and the JDBC gRPC connector.

 ## Run examples